afrigeri/geologic-symbols/README.md

 Use of digital material of this site:

-* Andrea Nasse and Alessandro Frigeri. _Geologic Symbols for digital mapping_ and GIS.
+* Andrea Nass and Alessandro Frigeri. _Geologic Symbols for digital mapping_ and GIS.
 Retrieved Oct 3, 2012, from https://github.com/afrigeri/geologic-symbols

 ESRI geologic symbols for planetary have been produced by Andrea Nasse, and described in a scientific paper: